stdm/stdm.github.io/_posts/2025-04-11-How-not-to-fear-AI.md

 ---
-title: TEDx talk: How not to fear AI
+title: How not to fear AI
 layout: post
 date: 2025-04-11
 modified: 2025-04-11